misterfifths/sounds-of-mcguinness/docs/index.md

 In the meantime, periodic enforcement "pushes" might be helpful.
 If a small group of traffic police staked out a stretch of McGuinness and issued tickets for noise violations, it would at least raise awareness that there *are* limits and that someone is paying attention.
 An even easier target than the noise code itself is the use of compression brakes (aka "jake" or "engine" brakes).
 These are [illegal except in emergencies](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236), yet I counted at least 58 uses in my 6-day recording session.

+[The Noise App](http://www.thenoiseapp.com/) recently launched in the UK.
+Using this tool, people can record noise nuisances and report them to local investigators.
+The app is a great step toward enforcing noise code, but much like 311, I imagine its ability to deal with traffic noise is minimal.

+[EU regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:JOL_2014_127_R_0003#d1e149-66-1) allows for the testing of noise levels during vehicle inspection, and [many countries](http://www.cirrusresearch.co.uk/applications/vehicle-noise/) require periodic checks.
+I could find no similar conditions in [New York State's vehicle inspection rules](https://dmv.ny.gov/brochure/new-york-state-vehicle-safetyemissions-inspection-program).
+Noise inspections could be a real path to improvement, especially if vehicles had to be measured at a realistic RPM.

+The road surface itself is an overlooked source of noise.
+McGuinness is [notorious for potholes](http://gothamist.com/2014/04/23/mcguinness_boulevard_gets_slow_zone.php), and trucks speeding over bumpy patched road is a recipe for sonic booms.
+Improvements in road maintenance could only help the situation.

-Certainly the NYPD has bigger fish to fry.
+Certainly the NYPD and DEP have bigger fish to fry.
 But given the number of people in the city who live along highways, and the repercussions on [sleep, heart disease, stress, child development, and more](https://en.wikipedia.org/wiki/Health_effects_from_noise), the problem at least deserves some recognition.

-### Reproducibility and awareness
+### Reproducibility

 All the software I used is [open source](https://github.com/misterfifths/sounds-of-mcguinness).
-With the purchase of a calibrated microphone and a dedicated iOS device, anyone could use these tools to generate statistics, graphs, and audio like those found on this page.
+With a calibrated microphone and a dedicated iOS device, anyone could use these tools to generate statistics, graphs, and audio like those found on this page.
 However, I recognize that few people have a spare iOS device to sacrifice to the cause.
 It would be completely feasible to develop a self-contained monitor (perhaps even weatherproof) that citizens could place in their windowsills.
 Miniature computers like the [Raspberry Pi](http://raspberrypi.org/) are ideal for such uses.
 [Professional tools](http://www.cirrusresearch.co.uk/products/trojan2-noise-nuisance-recorder/) for such measurement exist, but are presumably blindingly expensive.

-[The Noise App](http://www.thenoiseapp.com/) recently launched in the UK.
-Using this tool, people can record noise nuisances and report them to local investigators.
-The app is a great step toward enforcing noise code, but much like 311, I imagine its ability to deal with traffic noise is minimal.

-[EU regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ:JOL_2014_127_R_0003#d1e149-66-1) allows for the testing of noise levels during vehicle inspection, and [many countries](http://www.cirrusresearch.co.uk/applications/vehicle-noise/) require periodic checks.
-I could find no similar conditions in [New York State's vehicle inspection rules](https://dmv.ny.gov/brochure/new-york-state-vehicle-safetyemissions-inspection-program).
-Noise inspections could be a real path to improvement, especially if vehicles had to be measured at a realistic RPM.

 ### Open questions